 Dominic is keen to develop the profession we work in and represent our professional standards in our day to day work.

 Stacey graduated from the University of Strathclyde in 2014 and works as a Prosthetist at Gillingham Disablement Services Centre.

-She joined the Education Committee in 2019 with the aim to try and generate forward progression to Prosthetic Learning for both new and established clinicians and provide prosthetic courses best suited for CPD requirements
+She joined the Education Committee in 2019 with the aim of generating forward progression to prosthetic learning for both new and established clinicians and providing prosthetic courses best suited for CPD requirements

-I am a second year Student at the University of Strathclyde, studying a Bsc in Prosthetics and Orthotics.
+I am a second year student at the University of Strathclyde, studying for a BSc in Prosthetics and Orthotics.
 I really enjoy the practical side of the course, especially getting experience with patients, seeing the positive impact a Prosthetist/Orthotist can have on a person’s life and applying the theory learnt to clinical situations.
-I have been a Student member of the Education committee within BAPO since October 2020.
+I have been a student member of the Education Committee within BAPO since October 2020.